mw-orcl/Move_Improve/lab400/content.md

 ​	1.
 Log in to Oracle Cloud

 ​	2.
-Click on the navigation menu on the top left, select Compute Instances
+Click on the navigation menu on the top left, select Compute Instances.
+Make sure you are in your region and compartment.

 ​	3.
 Click Create Instance